Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/hard-disk-encryption/index.rst

    Security Consideration

-   Please note that VeraCrypt doesn’t make use of the full security which Nitrokey (and smart cards in general) offer.
+   Please note that VeraCrypt doesn't make use of the full security which Nitrokey (and smart cards in general) offer.
 Instead it stores a keyfile on the Nitrokey which theoretically could be stolen by a compromised host, since the *Private Data Object 1* is not protected by the Nitrokey's PIN.